damoresa/taskmanager-frontend/README.md

 ### Future features

 You can check future features [here](https://github.com/damoresa/taskmanager#future-features).
-Also, you can expect unit tests on the frontend - using _Karma_ and _Jasmine_ - soon enough.
+In addition to those, you can expect these:
+* Unit tests using _Karma_ and _Jasmine_.
+* Mobile integration with _Cordova_.

 ### Running the project